franciscobonand/transaction-routine/README.md

 # Project transaction-routine

-This project implements a service that handles customer finantial transactions as detailed below:
+This project implements a service that handles customer financial transactions as detailed below:

 - Each customer has an account with their data.
 - For each operation carried out by the customer, a transaction is created and associated with their respective account.